tom-seddon/b2/doc/Debug-version.md

   $a000-$bfff ($8000-$9fff is fixed)
 - `Wapping Editor` - `A` - `H` select 8 KB region
   visible at $a000-$bfff ($8000-$9fff is fixed)
+- `Mini Office II` - `A` - `P` select 16 KB region visible at
+  $8000-$bfff (the paging seems to be arranged as 16 x 8 KB regions, but the two 8 KB halves are not necessarily mirrored)

 # Debugger windows